jknapka/mvca/src/tg/unter/README.txt

 ----------
 ISSUES

+) Need to allow users to edit their data.

-1) Make event rendering consistent across all pages.
+) (done) Make event rendering consistent across all pages.
 We need
    - An "event_renderer" template that we can include.
    - That template should be sensitive to:
      - Whether the logged-in user is the same as the user that